Underwater Photography Sessions and FAQ

 Yes – my priority is that you feel comfortable and safe underwater.
 You don’t have to be a champion swimmer, but if you are not comfortable being under the surface of the water this is probably not the best type of session for you.
 (Check out my milk bath sessions instead!)

-There is a 4 ft ledge and the deepest area is 10 ft.
-We will not be diving to the bottom to get any images.
+We will not be diving to the bottom to get images.
 If you notice most of my photos have the reflection from the top of the water which shows how close to the surface we are.
+The light is actually best close to the top of the pool!

 Will the chlorine ruin my clothes or irritate my skin?